K73T-T/Vanta-MK.I/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/1f250a2d-2dec-444e-ae18-60ff970de816)

-after making a mount for the extruder and hot end it removed over 100mm of usable z aixs build volume so i made the disicion to incress the hight of the printer by 100m by changging the 2020 extrusions from 500 to 600 mm and the 10x450 mm rods to 10x550mm rods - 11:35 PM - 1:59 AM 2 hours 24 minutes
+after making a mount for the extruder and hot end it removed over 100mm of usable z aixs build volume so i made the disicion to increase the hight of the printer by 100m by changging the 2020 extrusions from 500 to 600 mm and the 10x450 mm rods to 10x550mm rods - 11:35 PM - 1:59 AM 2 hours 24 minutes

 ![image](https://github.com/user-attachments/assets/5264fdcd-dabd-4d8d-9218-680cdc80b4c6)